DevExpress-Examples/asp-net-core-dashboard-get-client-data/readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# ASP.NET Core Dashboard - How to obtain a dashboard item's client data
+# BI Dashboard for ASP.NET Core - How to obtain a dashboard item's client data

 The example uses the Dashboard Control's [client-side API](https://docs.devexpress.com/Dashboard/400192/web-dashboard/aspnet-core-dashboard-control/client-side-api-overview) to obtain client data that corresponds to a particular visual element.
 When you click a card, [dxChart](https://js.devexpress.com/DevExtreme/ApiReference/UI_Components/dxChart/) displays the detailed chart and shows a variation of actual/target values over time.